-When I look at Dave’s power profile I can see that his performance at 20min critical power is too low compared to his 5min maximum power (MP).
-When I look at his 5min MP I would expect him to do 20Watts better in the 20min MP.
+When I look at Dave’s power profile, I can see that his performance at 20min critical power is too low compared to his 5min maximum power (MP).
+When I look at his 5min MP, I would expect him to do 20Watts better in the 20min MP.
 Thus, the primary goal for Dave is to improve his power in long intervals.
-This goal is achieved by learning to control the pacing strategy and by increasing his physical performance at these challenges.
+This goal is achieved by learning to control the pacing strategy and increasing his physical performance at these challenges.

-Dave will train 6 to 7 hours per week and have to work with intervals three times a week.
-There are three kinds of intervals that he will use: Short 3min intervals to build VO2max, repeated 6min bouts of high aerobic intensity and finally long 15min pacing control intervals.
+Dave will train 6 to 7 hours per week and work with intervals three times a week.
+There are three kinds of intervals that he will use: Short 3min intervals to build VO2max, repeated 6min bouts of high aerobic intensity, and, finally, lengthy 15min pacing control intervals.

-By doing the intervals very frequently he has a good chance to get familiar with pacing strategy and that is especially important at his competition pace.
+By doing the intervals very frequently, he has an excellent chance to get familiar with the pacing strategy, which is especially important at his competition pace.

-Triathlon differs from regular cycling in that way that the pace is almost 100% controlled by the athlete.
+Triathlon differs from regular cycling because the pace is almost 100% controlled by the athlete.
 It is not about tactics at all.
-It’s a question about self control and physical performance.
+It’s a question about self-control and physical performance.

-I expect that these intervals will increase his performance at 5 and 20min maximum power (and his 112miles ironman avg. power.)
+I expect these intervals to increase his performance at five and 20min maximum power (and his 112miles ironman avg. power.)